khloudfawzy/Callstack-vs.-Callback-Queue-vs.-Microtask-Queue/README.md

 **Callback queue:**
 It is a data structure that operates on the (first-in-first-out) FIFO principle.
-Asynchronous callback functions are pushed into the callback queue, then it's pushed to the callstack by the event loop when the callstack is empty
+Asynchronous callback functions are pushed into the callback queue, then it's pushed to the callstack by the Event loop when the callstack is empty

 **Example:**